-The Hawai'i Supreme Court is located in Ali'iōlani Hale in Honolulu.
+The Hawai'i Supreme Court is in Ali'iōlani Hale in Honolulu.
 It is the highest court in the state.
 The Hawai'i Supreme Court has jurisdiction to decide questions of law, as well as mixed questions of law and fact, brought to the Hawai'i Supreme Court on appeal from the ICA.
-The Hawai'i Supreme Court can affirm (or uphold) the ICA's judgment, reverse (or reach the opposite of) the ICA's judgment, or vacate (or cancel) the ICA's judgment and remand a case back to the trial court or agency for a new trial or agency hearing.
+The Hawai'i Supreme Court can affirm (or uphold) the ICA's judgment, reverse the ICA's judgment, or vacate (or cancel) the ICA's judgment and remand a case back to the trial court or agency for a new trial or agency hearing.